laralove143/timezoner/README.md

 ### learn what time it is for someone

-wanna know if your friend is asleep for example? now you can in just a second
+wanna know if your friend is asleep for example? now you can with just right clicking/tapping on a user then pressing _apps_ and then _get current time for user_

 ![example](examples/get_current_time.gif)